-Vegan scrambled chickpeas is a quick, nutritious, yummy lunch, breakfast, brunch or even a speedy dinner.
+Vegan scrambled chickpeas is a quick, nutritious, yummy, Indian-inspired creamy and savoury breakfast idea.
+Or enjoy for brunch, lunch, a side-dish or even a speedy light dinner.

-This recipes includes a pinch of South Asian black salt more commonly known as Kala Malak which provides the scramble with a sulphur egg taste!
-It should be called magic salt!
+This recipes includes a pinch of South Asian black salt more commonly known as Kala Malak which provides the scramble with a sulphur egg taste.

 Kala Malak has been traditionally used in India for its alleged therapeutic and culinary benefits for thousands of years.